mwoodbri/django-tutorial/Practical-1/README.md

 Now we can run our application and check that it works

 1. ```CTU > Run As > PyDev Django```
-2. Open web browser and visit the address shown in PyDev Console
+2. Open web browser and visit the address shown in PyDev Console: http://127.0.0.1:8000/

 Exercises
 ---------